![]() |

 ELIT Brand Electrochemical Sensors and Computer-based Instrumentation.
 Innovative technology at highly competitive prices. |

-Frequently Asked Questions about Ion-Selective Electrodes NB: Further details about Ion Selective Electrode measurements can be found in our comprehensive Information & Education pages.
+Frequently Asked Questions about Ion-Selective Electrode Measurements Full Operating Instructions and basic Theory can be found in our comprehensive Information & Education pages.

 1.)
 What do Ion-Selective Electrodes measure?
 ISEs measure the activity of free ions in aqueous solutions.
 Top2.)
 What is the difference between activity and concentration?
 Activity is the effective concentration - i.e. that portion of the ions which are free to take part in a given reaction - in this case coming into contact with the membrane surface.
 Activity is always less than concentration due to inter-ionic interactions in the solution, which inhibit the movement of ions and prevent some of them from reaching the membrane.
 It becomes proportionately less as the concentration increases.
 In practice this effect is negligible (within the error limits of the measurement) below about 0.01M for monovalent ions and 0.001M for divalent ions.
 The difference between activity and concentration is expressed as the Activity Coefficient.
 Top3.)
 What is ISAB and when is it used?
 Ionic Strength Adjustment Buffer is added equally to samples and standards to